How to Use a Sunscreen Applicator

 A blue fanny pack with a refillable Sunscreen applicator by SUNNYBOD poking out of the top zipper pouch.

-A sunscreen applicator, like a refillable brush or roller tool, makes applying sunscreen simpler, cleaner, and faster.
-It turns sunscreen time from a stressful moment into something easy, manageable, and even fun—whether you're at the beach, day-care drop-off, or on a field trip with 20 other kids.
+But it doesn't have to be.
+A sunscreen applicator, like a refillable brush or other tool, makes applying sunscreen simpler, cleaner, and faster.
+It can turn sunscreen application from a stressful moment into something easy, manageable, and even fun, whether you're at the beach, day-care drop-off, or on a field trip with 20 other kids.

 In this guide, we'll show you how to use a sunscreen applicator the right way, with practical, family-focused tips for: